Divorce Mediation: What It Is, What It Isn't

 The parties are encouraged to consult with separate attorneys.
 An attorney can provide legal advice, suggest proposals to be made in mediation, and review the final Marital Settlement Agreement for recommended revisions and additions.

 Many people think that the purpose of divorce mediation is to help couples get back together.
-On rare occasions, some people who being divorce mediation decide to go into marriage counseling and stay together.
+On rare occasion, some couples utilizing divorce mediation decide to go into marriage counseling and stay together.
 But this is not the goal of divorce mediation - the goal is to help people make the decisions for their divorce in the least adversarial manner possible.

 A mediator does not represent either party.
 The parties represent themselves or they are represented by attorneys.
 The mediator cannot give the parties legal advice - only "legal information."
 The parties are encouraged to consult with separate attorneys to obtain legal advice.